• Home

 Preparing the Ground

-The game can be played by two or more players, ideally aged six years and above.
+The game may be played by two or more players and is generally suitable for children aged six years and above.

 The Play